-The maximum amount that the Bank will lend to borrowers of roll-up lifetime mortgages and the Retirement Mortgage is age-related.
+The maximum amount that the Bank will lend to borrowers of roll-up lifetime mortgages is age-related.
 For borrowers of the Retirement Mortgage and 55+ Mortgage, the maximum amount the Bank will lend is linked to the customers' ability to service the loan requested.
 These measures minimise the extent to which the Bank is exposed to loss risk.